Students Make History with a Clean Sweep at SAMPE University Research Symposium

 • 3rd Place M.S. - Kaylee Thagard (master’s student in materials science) for work testing carbon nanotube yarns that outperform current state-of-the-art composite fibers.

-Their achievements are a significant milestone for the institution and reflect the high level of dedication and competence at the nation’s only joint college, demonstrating that HPMI is a leader in materials science research.
+Their achievements are a significant milestone for the institution and reflect the high level of dedication and competence at the nation’s only joint college.
+They demonstrate that HPMI is a leader in materials science research.

 Rebekah Sweat, an assistant professor in industrial and manufacturing engineering and the college’s SAMPE chapter faculty adviser said, “This historical championship in all categories makes a statement of the excellence of our students and their impactful research.
 It marks the 11th consecutive year in which our students from HPMI have claimed awards in this national competition.”